Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Score & Bake

-• The next day (or at least 8 hours later), preheat your oven to 450°F (230°C) with a Dutch oven or bread dome inside.
+1. The next day (or after at least 8 hours in the fridge), preheat your oven to 450°F (230°C) with a Dutch oven or bread dome inside.

 scored cinn sugar loaf